Motoharu-Ito-for2030/pair-work/README.md

 - My first web application
 - Version 1.0: only want-to-do lists.
+- Version 2.0: each to-do detail page and monthly goal functionality added.
 ## What is Pair Work?
 - the application to share our want-to-do